Empowering users in their insurance purchase

 Corporate jargon

-I conducted remote user testing with participants from the 6 Southeast Asian countries where the website was to be launched, in order to confirm customer mental models and gather feedback.
+Remote user testing was conducted with participants from the 6 Southeast Asian countries where the website was to be launched to validate customer mental models and collect feedback.

 Fig: User testing documentation and analysis

-The redesign was well-received, and the results highlighted important considerations:
+The redesign was well-received, but highlighted important considerations:

 Mismatched